Boss to Coach Conversation 2 of 5

 Have you not completed a strengths profile yet?
 Find out how to discover your strengths.

-Review The Strengths Balcony and Basement Guide
+Review The Strengths Help and Hinder Guide

 Did you find any of the descriptions accurate?
 Use this knowledge to become more aware of when you are mismanaging your talents and shift your behaviour whenever you notice it.

-Give Recognition to Others
+Step Four Give Recognition to Others

 “Strengths develop best in relationship.”